jliujack/yellowcake/content/pages/home.md

       100$ per hour
       please contact us for more detail
 meta:
-  description:
+  description: Welcome to legalandwise - Chinese Lawyer in  Guangzhou Law Firm.
-    Welcome to legalandwise - Chinese Lawyer in Law Firm Guangzhou.Our professional Chinese law firm focuses to provide high-quality legal services to foreign business owners and WFOE in China.
+    Our professional Chinese law firm focuses to provide high-quality legal services to foreign business owners and WFOE in China.
 We have extensive experience in helping multinational clients navigate the complexities of China legal system.
 We provide effective solutions for foreign legal services in China with reasonable and affordable fee.
   title: Lawyer in china,Business lawyer about WFOE in China
   keywords: lawyer in china,China Business Lawyers,WFOE
   canonicalLink: Legal and Wise